 Our charity, Kids Helping Kids, has raised over $640,000 for Riley Hospital since 1983.

-Fifty-four years ago, the program was founded by Barbara S. Wynne.
+Fifty-five years ago, the program was founded by Barbara S. Wynne.
 Barbara began the tennis program with the vision that tennis can enhance one’s athletic ability, as well as one’s personal life.
 In 1964 the program grew from her backyard court to the eight courts at North Central High School.
 Thirty courts were eventually built as well as a tennis house.
 In 2003, Washington Township finished construction on a multi-million dollar renovation project for the tennis house.
 The facility was given the name of Barbara.
 S. Wynne Tennis Center in honor of it’s founder.